Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 How much does it cost to rent an RV in Los Angeles?

-Class B campervans start around $125 to $200 per night.
+Class B campervans, the most practical choice for Pacific Coast Highway trips, start at $125 to $200 per night.

-Class C motorhomes (most popular) run $175 to $300 per night.
+Class C motorhomes, which are the most popular family choice out of LA, run $175 to $300 per night.

 Total weekly cost for a family Class C averages $2,835 including rental, fees, campgrounds, groceries, and fuel.